The Tears I Didn’t Cry, the Sadness I Ignored

 Maybe, now, as an adult, we always look for lonely little corners where we can let off some steam, where we can let our voices and our pain out.
 In this way we free ourselves of those burdens, finding relief in privacy, and emerging, unchanged to the public eye, to move forward.

 However, some people not only avoid emotional release but, either because of upbringing or personality, prefer not to feel at all.
 Betrayal, oblivion and sadness are hidden under the mask of a smile and they turn the other cheek to their inner voice.

 Emotional repression is the opposite of emotional understanding.
-Someone that hides is someone that does not wish to understand the labyrinthine nature of the emotional network that defines them as a person, because admitting our fragility is also learning to be strong.
-It is knowledge against denial against weakness.
+Someone that hides is someone who doesn’t wish to understand the labyrinthine nature of the emotional network that defines them as a person.
+However, admitting our fragility means learning to be strong.
+It’s knowledge against denial against weakness.

 Emotional repression, a step into the abyss

 Emotional repression literally means the act of containing or moderating your impulses, instincts, passions, or feelings.
 It’s the process of hiding something inside not only from the world’s eyes, but also from yours.
 Why?
 Sometimes it’s difficult to understand why, but psychologists talk about educational patterns as well as social, psychological and even biological processes.

 The opposite of repression is emotional empathy.
 This involves inclusion, intimacy, and empathy for others and ourselves.
 Emotional intelligence is the most useful, most valuable kind of intelligence we could have.

 So why do we choose to silence our sadness?
 Why is emotional repression sometimes more useful to us?

 - It’s a defense mechanism.
 If I don’t react to your betrayal or other wrongdoing, and I choose instead to move on as soon as possible without stopping to think about what I feel, I can avoid recognizing the pain you have caused me, and that pain will not seem to affect me.